 What is Dirty Rice?

-Like many popular dishes in South Louisiana, the origins of Dirty Rice can be traced back to the 19th century, when the better cuts of meat and poultry were saved for the rich and the cheaper, tougher cuts were left for the poor.
-This included things like the chicken livers, gizzards, and hearts.
-It's a common theme: make something tasty with what you have that can be stretched to feed a large family.
+Dirty Rice epitomizes South Louisiana cuisine: stretching meager resources, using every bit of a hog or a chicken, and making the dish favorable beyond description.
+The origins of Dirty Rice can be traced back to the 19th century when the better cuts of meat and poultry were savored by those who could afford them, while the cheaper, tougher cuts of meat along with parts like the chicken livers, gizzards, and hearts were used to make tasty dishes that could be stretched to feed a large family.

-What they had lots of was some lesser cuts of meat, the innards of the chickens, and of course rice, which was very plentiful in Louisiana.
-It's not unusual in Louisiana cuisine for dishes of humble origins to find their way to local restaurants, both simple and fancy, and soon become popular ambassadors of Louisiana cuisine.
+It's not unusual in South Louisiana cuisine for dishes of humble origins to find their way to local restaurants and soon become popular ambassadors of South Louisiana cuisine.
 After all, why do you think Popeyes has been hawking Cajun Rice all over the world for years?
-It started in poor ole rural Louisiana in the 19th century!
+It started in poor, rural South Louisiana in the 19th century!

-Authentic Dirty Rice will contain some organ meat, usually chicken liver, gizzards, or even hearts.
+Authentic Dirty Rice contains organ meat like chicken liver, gizzards, or even hearts.
 The “dirty” part of the name comes from the brown appearance the rice takes on from the browned ground meat and organ meats.

 Here’s What You Need